-In the district the municipality partakes in the district IDP Managers forum, CFO's forum, Municipal Managers Forum, District Speakers and Mayors forum and the District Internal Auditors' forum.
+The municipality partakes in the district IDP Managers forum, CFO's forum, Municipal Managers forum, District Speakers and Mayors forum and the District Internal Auditors' forum.
 In the province the municipality participates in the Premier-Mayors' forum, provincial municipal managers' forum as well as the Provincial Planning and Development Forum.
 Further, the municipality hosts an intergovernmental stakeholder meeting on Migrant Health Forum.

-7.3 COMMENT ON SUSPENSIONS AND CASES OF FINANCIAL MISCONDUCT:
+4.3 COMMENT ON SUSPENSIONS AND CASES OF FINANCIAL MISCONDUCT: